 - Where: Shekhawati region of Rajasthan.
 The main location is Surya Mandal Stadium in Nawalgarh.

-With two magnificent forts as its backdrops, the World Sacred Spirit Festival aims to take patrons on an "amazing spiritual and musical journey" with dance, song and ritual theater.
+With magnificent Mehrangarh Fort as its backdrop, the World Sacred Spirit Festival aims to take patrons on an "amazing spiritual and musical journey" with dance, song and ritual theater.
 There will be performers from India and around the world.

 The Taj Mahotsav takes place at Shilpgram in Agra, right near the eastern entry gate to the Taj Mahal.
 The focus of this festival is on arts, crafts, Indian culture, and recreating the Mughal era.
 It gets underway with a spectacular procession that includes elephants, camels, and drummers.
 Elephant and camel rides are on offer, and there are also games for the kids, and a food festival.
 The venue has special significance, as it's apparently located on the site where the artisans who built the Taj Mahal once lived.
 A full program of events is available on the website.

 - When: February 18-27 each year.

 - Where: Agra, Uttar Pradesh.